albiangela/train-custom-YOLO-Colab/README.md

-# Train Custom YOLO on Colab
+# Train Custom YOLO model on Colab

 Notebook and helper utilities to fetch datasets, clean/relabel them, tile images, rebalance splits, and train YOLO models end to end.
 This is intended to help creating a YOLO-based machine learning model for animal detection and tracking using [`TRex`](https://trex.run/)